 Patterns A1 - A249

 A10 is a coloured version of the "Windsor" pattern in the Airlie shape.
 A12 is a cream soup and stand in the Chelsea Shape.
 The A12 variant plate includes an Ellis centre.
 Sometimes the addition of a centre decoration merits a revised pattern number, but not apparently in this case.
-A21 - Tavistock shape with ivory ground to outer rim, inner green band to shoulder, wild roses to rim and centre.
+A18 - Tavistock shape with ivory ground all over, wild roses to rim and centre.
+A21 - As A18 but with ivory ground to outer rim, inner green band to shoulder, wild roses to rim and centre.
 A41 - Listed as being in the Portman shape this example appears to be in the plain shape.
 Green ground to rim with ivory ground to below the shoulder both overprinted with patterns in gold.
 Ellis centre.
 A54 is a variation of the Melton "Barbed Wire" pattern.
 Here it is shown in the Square Chelsea shape.

 A56 is a gadroon version of Posie and is ungilt.
 A58 appears in the Square Chelsea shape apart from the green version which is in the Ely Shape in this example.
 The red version is marked "Hardy Bros.
 Australia".